ClariceBoldDev/M1-JavelinPolishers/README.md

 ### Accessability

+I wanted to make sure there was a strong contrast between elements and background colors, I utalised bootstrap to really draw out boxes and infomation.
+I added Alternative text to images to ensure that visually impaired users could understand what the image was.

 Part of building this website was to factor in how to make the site more accessabile to everyone.
-Big blocks of long text, different fonts and size can all have an impact on how easy the site is to navigate.
+Big blocks of long text, different fonts and off putting colours can all have an impact on how easy the site is to navigate.
 I used a service called Siteimprove.com to help me work out what was working and what wasnt for accessability.

 ## Deployment